Optimizing Carbon Dioxide Enrichment to Improve Fruit Quality and Expand Local Opportunities for Controlled Environment Strawberry Production

 Subobjective 3

-Attributes of fruit quality will elucidate if there are value-added benefits with CO2 enrichment.
-Empirical measures of sweetness and sourness will be correlated with sensory assessments of the same attributes for a more holistic picture of desirable strawberry characteristics.
-Nutritional profiling of plant protective phytochemicals like polyphenols and antioxidants will reveal potential benefits of enrichment for human health.
+Attributes of fruit quality elucidated whether there are value-added benefits with CO2 enrichment.
+Empirical measures of sweetness and sourness coincided with sensory assessments of the same attributes for a more holistic picture of desirable strawberry characteristics.
+Nutritional profiling of strawberry fruits evaluating a variety of plant metabolites, such as phytochemicals, further reveals potential impacts of CO2 enrichment for human health.

 A representative sample of fruits from each cultivar and treatment weighing a combined total of at least 70 grams (fresh weight), were collected, frozen in dry ice, then stored in –80 °C until extractions.
-Standardized high-throughput omics platforms that have been developed as part of the Periodic Table of Food Initiative (PTFI) will be utilized to characterize the nutrient composition.
-Specifically, metabolite analysis will be performed using ultra-performance liquid chromatography mass spectrometry (UPLC-MS) followed by data analysis using an open-source cloud based PTFI pipeline.
-Metabolite annotation will be based on queries against the PTFI reference standard library.
+Standardized high-throughput omics platforms developed as part of the Periodic Table of Food Initiative (PTFI) were utilized to characterize the nutrient composition.
+Specifically, metabolite analysis was performed using ultra-performance liquid chromatography mass spectrometry (UPLC-MS) followed by data analysis using an open-source cloud-based PTFI pipeline.
+Metabolite annotation was based on queries against the PTFI reference standard library.
 All results from this analysis will be shared in the publicly accessible PTFI food composition database, which will increase the impact of these results beyond the current study.
 This objective was achievable with the assistance of Dr. Jessica Prenni, Professor in the Department of HLA at CSU and CSU Bioanalysis and Omics Core Facility.
-Any remaining samples were preserved for future nutritional analysis of starch and vitamin C content in consultation with Dr. Sarah Johnson, Registered Dietician Nutritionist, Associate Professor in the Department of Food Science, and Director of the Functional Foods and Human Health Laboratory at CSU.

 Data Analysis

 The experiment was run four times, with assigned CO2 treatments in chambers switched between runs to account for chamber effects.
 A randomized complete block design was used with the replication in time serving as the block.
 Each plant was considered the experimental unit.
-An ANOVA will be conducted using the PROC MIXED procedure in SAS OnDemand for Academics (SAS version 9.4), followed by pairwise comparisons for variables that have a significant F-test (P-value <0.05).
-Fixed effects in the model will be the two levels of CO2, while the random effect will be run.
+An ANOVA was conducted using the PROC MIXED procedure in SAS OnDemand for Academics (SAS version 9.4), followed by pairwise comparisons for variables that had a significant F-test (P-value <0.05).
+Fixed effects in the model were the two levels of CO2, while the random effect was run.

 Table 1.
 Timeline tasks and dates completed for objective 1.